Educational and Digital Resources

 - Build Your Bones: Osteoporosis – Prevention and Treatment

 - Celiac Disease and the Gluten-Free Lifestyle

 - Mini Talks about Mini Folks: Frequently Asked Questions on Child Nutrition

 - Nutrition Essentials #1-6: (Overview; Carbohydrates; Protein; Fat; Vitamins; Water, alcohol & other beverages)

 - Old Wives’ Tales: Myths about Feeding Children

 - The What, Why, and How of a Mediterranean-Style Eating Pattern

-- is accredited by Texas Department of State Health Services, and
+- Texas Food Handlers Certification course, accredited by Texas Department of State Health Services

 Our food and nutrition infographics (informational graphics) provide a new, fresh, and visual way to learn about current nutrition topics.
 Check back regularly for new infographics.